mssun/taintart-art/test/README.md

 this can be used to exercise "API mismatch" situations by replacing class files created in the first pass.
 The "src-ex" directory is built separately, and is intended for exercising class loaders.
+Resources can be stored in the "res" directory, which is distributed together with the executable files.

 The gtests are in named directories and contain a .java source file.